-INTERFRATERNITY COUNCIL (IFC): The governing/coordinating student council for the general fraternities and sororities.
-All IFC member organizations are chapters of a fraternity affiliated with the North-American Interfraternity Conference (NIC).
+INTERFRATERNITY COUNCIL (IFC): The governing/coordinating student council for some all men's fraternities.
+Most IFC member organizations are chapters of a fraternity affiliated with the North-American Interfraternity Conference (NIC).

-LATINO GREEK COUNCIL (LGC): The governing body for the historically Latino/a-based fraternities and sororities.
-Most chapters of this organization are affiliated with the NATIONAL ASSOCIATION OF LATINO FRATERNAL ORGANIZATIONS (NALFO).
+LATINX GREEK COUNCIL (LGC): The governing body for the historically Latinx-based fraternities and sororities.
+Most chapters of this organization are affiliated with the National Association of Latino Fraternal Organizations (NALFO).

-LINE: Term sometimes used by various culturally-based Greek organizations to refer to the members who join the same semester.
+LINE: Term sometimes used by various culturally-based Greek organizations to refer to the members who join the same quarter.

-LEGACY: A student who has a brother/sister, mother/father, aunt/uncle, and/or grandfather/grandmother who is a member of a particular fraternity or sorority.
-Legacies are often granted special consideration in the membership recruitment process but never guaranteed membership.
+LEGACY: A student who has a sibling, parent, grandparent, or family member who is a member of a particular fraternity or sorority.
+Legacies are sometimes granted special consideration in the membership recruitment process but never guaranteed membership.

-LOCAL: A fraternity or sorority not affiliated with a national or regional organization.
+LOCAL: A fraternity or sorority not affiliated with a regional, national, or international organization.

-MULTI-INTEREST GREEK COUNCIL (MIGC): The governing/coordinating council for the culturally-based fraternities and sororities, which currently includes chapters that are multicultural in focus.
+MULTI-INTEREST GREEK COUNCIL (MIGC): The governing/coordinating council for many of the culturally-based fraternities and sororities, which currently includes chapters that are multicultural in focus.